snowzurfer/invisibile/README.md

 This is especially useful when you want to layer multiple GIFs in 3D on top of each other and have them also be see-through, to save memory.

+But it can also be used in any other situation where you need to save memory but stil display GIFs.
+For example, when saving GIFs to a database to dispay them later on other devices: converting them to HEVC files will save time in uploading and downloading and provide a much better experience.
+See this article for more details: [Replace animated GIFs with video for faster page loads](https://web.dev/replace-gifs-with-videos).

 If you just used the GIF layers directly, displaying them as textures in SceneKit or RealityKit, you would quickly run out of memory on iPhone.